greenh/CJD/README.md

 ## Status

-The current version
+It works!
+Except, of course, for those things that don't, or could be better.

+Some known problems and limitations:

+* It's currently just for Clojure running on a JVM -- no Clojure/CLR or ClojureScript support at the moment.

+* The current implementation's operation involves loading Clojure files to assist its name resolution processes.
+Works like a charm, but there's a down side:

+ + Clojure source files _must_ be loadable, i.e., at least syntactically correct.

+ + CJD's classpath needs to include everything that your project depends on.

+ + ...which introduces the possibility of conflicts with CJD's dependencies (Hiccup represents the principle exposure; CJD is using Hiccup 1.x, which isn't interface-compatible with Hiccup 0.x).

-* Currently tested only with Clojure 1.4.0, but has historically worked with 1.2.1 and 1.3.0.
+* It's currently tested only with Clojure 1.4.0, but it's historically worked with 1.2.1 and 1.3.0.

+* It includes Leiningen support, but has been recently tried with 2.x only.
+Lein 1.x support is still there and even might work.

+* Error reporting is less than fully wonderful:

+ + Syntax errors tend to get you to the offending comment, not the specific line.

+ + Due to parsing behavior, CJD often reports the same syntax error twice.

 * Requires Java 6 or above.

-* Currently tested with Leiningen 2.x only.
-Lein 1.x support is still there and even might work.

 ## License